firebase/genkit/docs/devtools.md

 The CLI supports various commands to facilitate working with Genkit projects:

+- `genkit start -- <command to run your code>`: Start the developer UI and connect it to a running code process.
 - `genkit flow:run <flowName>`: Run a specified flow.
 - `genkit eval:flow <flowName>`: Evaluate a specific flow.